HamimAdal/Spatial-Characteristics/README.md

 (each of the research problems is being investigated by our team, for confidentiality reasons they are not presented in detail here.)

-# Learnings: The Scope of Spatial Characteristic Model
+# Learnings: The Scope of Spatial Characteristic Model.

 <b> The spatial characteristics model promises a more adaptable and responsive smart space offering joint optimization and detecting possible conflicts while controlling characteristics.</b>